-34DE Directions while subject is before prescribed authority for questioning 155 34DF Directions in relation to confidentiality 34DG Direction that persons under 14 not be questioned 34DH Other matters relating to the functions and powers of prescribed authorities 34DI Complaints while appearing before prescribed authority for questioning 34DJ Permitted questioning time 34DK Extra permitted questioning time if interpreter present 162 34DL Time that is not questioning time 164 34DM Suspension of questioning etc. in response to concern of Inspector-General of Intelligence and Security 164 34DN Interpreter provided at request of prescribed authority 34DO Interpreter provided at request of subject 166 34DP Video recording of procedures 167 Subdi vision E -Particular uses or disclosures of questioning material and derivative material 167 34E Obtaining derivative material 167 34EA Disclosing questioning material to prosecutors of the subject 34EB Disclosing derivative material to prosecutors of the subject 169 34EC Court's powers to order disclosure and to ensure a fair trial 170 34ED Certain material may always be disclosed to prosecutors of the subject 171 34EE Other matters about prosecutors and subjects 34EF Proceeds of crime authorities and questioning under a questioning warrant 173 Subdi vision F -Lawyers and minor's representatives 174 34F Person specified in warrant may contact lawyer or minor's representative 34FA Questioning in absence of lawyer for subject 175 34FB Directions in relation to lawyers for subjects of adult 17/ 34FC questioning warrants Directions in relation to lawyers for subjects of minor 1/0 34FC questioning warrants 178 34FD Directions in relation to minor's representatives 34FE Lawyer may request copy of warrant 34FF Involvement of lawyers 34FG Conduct of minor's representatives
+34DD Additional requirements for prescribed authorities in relation to minor questioning warrants 156 34DE Directions while subject is before prescribed authority for AIDE questioning 34DF Directions in relation to confidentiality 34DG Direction that persons under 14 not be questioned 161 34DH Other matters relating to the functions and powers of prescribed authorities 161 34DI Complaints while appearing before prescribed authority for questioning 161 34DJ Permitted questioning time 162 34DK Extra permitted questioning time if interpreter present 164 34DL Time that is not questioning time 166 34DM Suspension of questioning etc. in response to concern of Inspector-General of Intelligence and Security 166 34DN Interpreter provided at request of prescribed authority 34DO Interpreter provided at request of subject 34DP Video recording of procedures Subdi - -Particular uses or disclosures of questioning Subur VISION L material and derivative material 169 34E Obtaining derivative material 34EA Disclosing questioning material to prosecutors of the subject 34EB Disclosing derivative material to prosecutors of the subject 34EC Court's powers to order disclosure and to ensure a fair trial 34ED Certain material may always be disclosed to prosecutors of the subject 173 34EE Other matters about prosecutors and subjects 174 34EF Proceeds of crime authorities and questioning under a questioning warrant Subdi vision F. -Lawyers and minor's representatives 176 Subul 34F Person specified in warrant may contact lawyer or minor's 170 541 representative 176 34FA Questioning in absence of lawyer for subject 177 34FB Directions in relation to lawyers for subjects of adult questioning warrants 178 34FC Directions in relation to lawyers for subjects of minor questioning warrants 34FD Directions in relation to minor's representatives 34FE Lawyer may request copy of warrant 34FF Involvement of lawyers 185